MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 1. Select the Sources tool.

-1. Open the file that contains the line of code you want to insert a logpoint.
+1. Open the file that contains the line of code where you want to insert a logpoint.

-1. Right-click on the left of the line of code on the line number column.
+1. Right-click on the left of the line of code, in the line number column.

 1. Select **Add Logpoint**.
 A dialog is displayed underneath the line of code.